-7.1.3 | Periodic Review of Critical Third Parties
+6.3 | Periodic Review of Critical Third Parties

-Specifically, who is responsible for reviewing critical third-party status, risks, and performance to ensure everything is in good standing and that risks are within the organization's risk tolerance?
-Who is accountable for ensuring there are no unaddressed issues or new or emerging risks with critical third parties?
+Specifically, who is responsible for reviewing critical third-party status, risks, and performance to ensure that everything is in good standing and that risks are within the organization's risk tolerance?
+And who is accountable for ensuring there are no unaddressed issues or new or emerging risks?

-7.1.4 | Staffing and Resources
+6.4 | Staffing and Resources

 Who ensures sufficient and qualified resources to manage third-party risk across the organization?
-For example, if an auditor finds that a lack of resources prevents effective third-party risk management, who is responsible and accountable for correcting the issue?
+For example, if an auditor finds that a lack of resources prevents effective vendor risk management, who is responsible and accountable for correcting the issue?

-7.2 | Accountability: Roles and Responsibilities
+7 | Organizational Structure and Responsibilities